JoshShearer/HealthDataTransfer/README.md

 # Health Data Transfer
 This script will take various health data as described below and input the data into Cronometer.
-The script will navigate throught the Cronometer pages based on the oldest to the newest dates.
+The script will navigate through the Cronometer pages based on the oldest to the newest dates.

 ## Warning